Peeragogy/peeragogy-workbook/peeragogy-workbook.md

 - Proponent, Advocate, Representative, Contributor, Activist.
 - Catalyst - throwing out ideas, if this makes sense to you as it does to me, then what will manifest?
 - Librarian - salt things away and retrieve them from the archive
+- Listener - an attentive, non-judgmental person who is able to tell you if what you said is really what you meant.

 **Potential contributions**
 - Create, Originate, Research, Aggregate, Document